-For comparison, the plot also includes the estimated difference in support for more unemployment benefits comparing an individual in the dependent role in a single earner household to the individual in the labor force.
-For the purposes of this comparison, household income is held constant at the average level for single earner households.
-The estimated difference in probability of support for unemployment benefits is almost indistinguishable from that of
+For comparison, the plot also includes the estimated difference in support for more unemployment benefits comparing an individual in the dependent role in a single-earner household with the individual in the labor force.
+For the purposes of this comparison, household income is held constant at the average level for single-earner households.
+The estimated difference in probability of support for unemployment benefits is almost indistinguishable from that of the dual-earner comparison.